aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/09-advanced-js-APIs.md

 ```
 ### FileSystem API

-The new filesystem API allows you to open and directly write to the file system, as well as access files from the local filesystem.
+The new filesystem API allows you to open and directly read from and write to the user's file system.

 Here are the typescript types required: